 Verify the pet is fit for transport.
 Ask the owner about medical and behavioral issues.
 Request a veterinarian issued health certificate, as well as shot and immunization records.
 You'll want to identify high-risk health issues that could affect the pet during transport, or harm other pets in your vehicle.
-Keep in mind that transporting pets under 10 weeks of age is especially risky, and not recommended.
+Keep in mind that transporting pets under eight weeks of age is especially risky, and not recommended.

 Season and Temperature

 Heat is especially "ruff" on pets in transport.
 We highly discourage shipping animals during the summer.
 When customers absolutely can't wait for cooler temperatures, it's important to take extra precautions.
 Be sure to schedule additional breaks for fresh air, and maintain a cool environment with fully functioning air conditioning.
 Transportation of live animals in vehicles without climate control is absolutely unacceptable.

 Certain breeds of snub nosed dogs and cats are at particularly high risk for breathing incidents during transportation.
 Stress and high temperatures are common triggers of respiratory distress.
 Take special care when transporting Pugs, Boston Terriers, Boxers, Pekingese, Lhasa Apsos, Shih tzus, Bulldogs, and some Mastiffs.
 Himalayan and Persian cats have similar reactions to travel.

 Pets need to be able to relieve themselves every few hours.
 This is also a good time for them to get some exercise and fresh air.
 During the transition from the kennel or vehicle to the outside world, you should take extra precautions to secure the pet.
 When feeding pets, or administering any medications, make sure you're doing so in accordance with your customer's instructions.